robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 resource availability and social association?
-We conclude with perspectives for further development and application of scale in multilayer networks with respect to landscape ecology (Schneider 2009), individual fitness and phenotypes (Ref), and movement ecology and collective movement (Jolles et al. 2019).
+We conclude with perspectives for further development and application of scale in multilayer networks with respect to landscape ecology (Schneider 2009), individual fitness and phenotypes (Webber & Vander Wal 2018), and movement ecology and collective movement (Jolles et al. 2019).

 ## Scale in multilayer networks: a case study